Fair GANs through model rebalancing for extremely imbalanced class distributions: Introduction

-Moreover, recently, researchers have shown interest in using synthetic data generated by machine learning models for training various downstream classification models \cite{grosz2022spoofgan,jain2022dataless,jahanian2021generative,jaipuria2020deflating}.
-The usage of synthetic data has shown various advantages, the most important of which is their ability to eliminate the need for real biometric data.
-In-fact various countries have banned or regulated the use of privacy-sensitive biometric datasets including facial image datasets \cite{voigt2017eu,india_supreme,de2018guide}.
+Recently, researchers have shown interest in using synthetic data generated by machine learning models either as augmentation or on its own for training various downstream classification tasks \cite{grosz2022spoofgan,jain2022dataless,jahanian2021generative,jaipuria2020deflating}.
+The usage of synthetic data has shown various advantages, the most important of which is its ability to eliminate the need for privacy-sensitive datasets (e.g. medical imagery, biometrics).
+In fact, various countries have banned or regulated the use of biometric datasets including facial image datasets \cite{voigt2017eu,india_supreme,de2018guide}.
 Various popular biometric datasets were also withdrawn due to such issues \cite{Exposing.ai}.
-However, the biases in these generative models used for training downstream tasks can have major societal implications.
-Relevant examples of this are facial recognition systems that are widely used by governments and border patrols for security.
-Thus, even with the multiple advantages, blindly using this data can be harmful as the downstream task ends up with the same biases as in the model.
-It is therefore pertinent to mitigate the biases in these models so that they can be used freely by researchers and the industry alike.
+However, models trained on synthetic data will be biased if the models generating the data are themselves biased.
+This can have major societal implications and can reinforce social biases such as in the case of face recognition systems that are widely used by governments and border patrols for security.

+Previously, researchers who studied de-biasing GANs assumed access to either a smaller balanced dataset \cite{teo2023fair} or a reference dataset from the same overall data distribution \cite{choi2020fair,grover2019bias} or a labeled dataset \cite{xu2018fairgan,sattigeri2018fairness}.
+With generative models being trained in a self-supervised manner on datasets on the scale of billions of samples, these are impractical assumptions.
+There are various applications such as medical imagery and biometrics where balanced/ labeled datasets are difficult to collect and do not exist for most cases, let alone one with the same data distribution.

-Previously, researchers have studied de-biasing GANs using the original training data \cite{choi2020fair,kenfack2021fairness}.
-However, this is problematic as it relies on access to a privacy-sensitive dataset.
-The original dataset may also not have sufficient samples of underrepresented groups to enable training a fair model.
-In this paper, we present an approach to introduce fairness into existing generative models without presuming access to the original training data.
-There are various applications in which the original data used for training a GAN model is either no longer available or is not publicly accessible.
-In such cases, previous approaches that rely on using the original real data would not work.
-Again, there is a strong discouragement of using and collecting sensitive biometric datasets, as they can be misused \cite{Ritchie,pope2018biometric}.
-Thus, our approach aligns with current research efforts to eliminate the need to store such sensitive data.
+In this work, we do not assume access to either a labeled or a reference dataset.
+In fact, we make an even stronger assumption that we do not have access to the original training dataset altogether.
+Access to the original training dataset is often problematic as it relies on access to a privacy-sensitive dataset.
+There are also various applications in which the original data used for training a GAN model is either no longer available or is not publicly accessible.
+We, however, assume access to an existing auxiliary classifier which is a milder assumption as it exists for most use cases such as demographics \cite{serengil2021lightface}.